TheWalruzz/godot-questify/README.md

 ### Handling condition queries

 Questify uses an architecture-agnostic query system to handle quest conditions.
 This is due to some of the limitations of Godot plugins, but has some advantages.
 This way Questify can be setup without much work on your part.

-Each Condition Node from an active objective will periodically send a query request via its signal.
-It's up to you to handle each type, key and value.

-Check interval is 0.5 seconds by default, but can be changed in `Project Settings -> Questify -> General -> Update Interval`.
+Questify will emit proper query signal and you just have to handle each type of query and set the objective as completed.

 This signal has following signature: